 Bus routes are created to enhance student safety while maximizing vehicle efficiency.
 Stops are created to allow students to wait off the main roadway for the bus if at all possible.
-Stops are also created to minimize students walking in highly traveled roadways for long distances without sidewalks.
-Stops are not placed in dead end streets whenever possible to minimize bus accidents while backing (Backing is a very dangerous maneuver for a school bus).
-Stops are spread as far apart as criteria will allow in order to decrease the number of stops each bus will make on its route thus minimizing riding time for the students.
+Stops are also created to minimize students walking along highly-traveled roadways for long distances without sidewalks.
+Stops are not placed on dead end streets whenever possible to minimize bus accidents while backing up (backing up is a very dangerous maneuver for a school bus).
+Stops are spread as far apart as criteria will allow in order to decrease the number of stops each bus will make on its route, thus minimizing riding time for the students.

 Elementary students may be required to walk up to 1/4 of a mile to a bus stop.
 Secondary students may be required to walk up to 1/2 of a mile.
-Bus routes are designed to limit student ride time to no more than 45 minutes one-way if at all possible, however, most students ride under 30 minutes one-way.
+Bus routes are designed to limit student ride time to no more than 1 hour one-way if at all possible.
+However, most students only ride between 30-45 minutes one-way.

-The above design criteria is for regular students only.
+The above design criteria are for regular students only.
 Students in special programs are subject to different design criteria.
 Contact the Transportation Department for additional information.